vaterlaus/django_cassandra_backend/README.txt

   queries on the primary key, but your Cassandra cluster must be configured to use the OrderPreservingPartitioner if you want to do that.
-Unfortunately, currently it doesn't fail gracefully if you try to do range queries when using the RandomPartitioner, so just don't do that for now :-)
+Unfortunately, currently it doesn't fail gracefully if you try to do range queries when using the RandomPartitioner, so just don't do that :-)
 - inefficient queries for everything else that can't be done efficiently in Cassandra.
-The basic approach used in the query processing code is to first try to prune the number of rows to look at by finding a part of the query that can be evaluated efficiently (i.e. a primary key filter predicate or a secondary index predicate, once that's working).
+The basic approach used in the query processing code is to first try to prune the number of rows to look at by finding a part of the query that can be evaluated efficiently (i.e. a primary key filter predicate or an exact match secondary index predicate).
 Then it evaluates the remaining filter predicates over the pruned rows to obtain the final result.
 If there's no part of the query that can be evaluated efficiently, then it just fetches the entire set of rows and does all of the filtering in the backend code.